Saturday, June 27, 2009

 It was on this date in 1997 that the NHL officially approved expansion to a 30-team league by the year 2000.
-In an unusual plan, the Nashville Predators began play in 1998-99 and the Atlanta Thrashers started life the following season in 1999-2000 and then finally the Minnesota Wild and Columbus Blue Jackets completed the plan by joining the league for the 2000-01 season, nearly three and a half years after being granted franchises.
+In an unusual plan, the Nashville Predators began play in 1998-99 and the Atlanta Thrashers started life the following season in 1999-2000.
+Then, the Minnesota Wild and Columbus Blue Jackets completed the exten by joining the league for the 2000-01 season, nearly three and a half years after being granted franchises.

 The Columbus franchise selected the name "Blue Jackets", a nickname for the Union soldiers in the Civil War, to honor the contributions made by the state of Ohio during the Civil War, including the fact that Ohio contributed more of it's population to the Union Army than any other state and that many of the Union uniforms were also manufactured in Columbus.